Nickersoft/push.js/README.md

 Push.clear();
 ```

+**Important:** Although Javascript promises are [decently supported](http://caniuse.com/#search=promises) across browsers, there are still some browsers that lack support.
+If you find that you are trying to support a browser that doesn't support promises, chances are it won't support notifications either.
+However, if you are really determined, I encourage you to checkout the lightweight [promise-polyfill](https://github.com/taylorhakes/promise-polyfill) library by Taylor Hakes (or something similar).
+This library used to be bundled with Push, until it was decided that it'd be better to leave that sort of dependency to the user's discretion.

 ### Options ###

 The only required argument in a Push call is a title.
 However, that doesn't mean you can't add a little something extra.
 You can pass in options to Push as well, like so: